top of page

 Throughout, Jews were active in the town's sporting life, as keen sportsmen and sportswomen.
 Bowls, tennis, hockey and rugby were very popular.
 Some local Jews were also prominent as sports administrators, reflecting their integration into the wider white community.
 Theodore Sonnenberg was the founder of the Vryburg Sports Club and served as its chair.
 He was made an Honorary Life Member.
 Oom Piet Leibowitz for many years served as President of the local bowling club and was instrumental in its establishment.
 His business partner, Hymie Arenson served as President of the Vryburg Rugby Club.
 Previously Jack (Jacob) Perel also served in this capacity.
 Remarkably, Jack was born in in Russia, which had no rugby tradition.
 David Smollan also played an active role in the local Vryburg rugby club.
 In a report carried in the Northern News, on 30 July 1927, his contribution was noted by Mr. Middlewick at Smollan's farewell.
 That same year, his son Fred was selected for Eastern Cape.
 Fred Smollan also represented Transvaal and Northern Transvaal and would later become a Springbok.
 David Smollan represented the Eastern Cape provincial side from 1896 to 1900.
 Later, Fred's son, Doug Smollan, would represent the Transvaal.
 Incredibly, Dave Smollan's great grandson, Paul, played rugby for SA Maccabi.

 The fact that Jews were elevated to such a position in local rugby is striking.
-Rugby was, and remains, important to the Afrikaners and such prominent roles speak volumes for Jack Perel, David Smollan and Hymie Arenson as individuals and for the integration of Vryburg Jews as a collective.
+Rugby was, and remains, important to the Afrikaners and such prominent roles speak volumes for Jack Perel, David Smollan and Hymie Arenson as individuals and for the integration of Vryburg Jews.
 My father, Isaac Sussman, was a rugby referee in the local leagues in the 1970s and 1980s.
 I recollect driving to matches in the smaller towns near Vryburg.
 I visualize orange quarters and being eaten and water being drunk with plastic mugs from a bucket of water at half time.
 My most distinct memories are however of hearing the word "vuil jood" (filthy Jew) and other expletives whenever his refereeing decisions did not meet the local fans expectations.

 Hockey also proved popular and many of the Jewish lads were good players, including the three Rauffs (David, Howard and Richard), Phil Toube and the three Rosenberg boys.
 Many played at provincial level and in the case of Winston Rosenblatt at the national level.
 Esme Rauff was also a keen hockey player.
 As early as 1911, the Smollan family sponsored an annual Hockey derby, between the Town team and the Cape Mounted Police.
 But the most popular of sports among Jews seems to have been bowls.
 Keen bowlers included Rose and Max Brodovcky, Anney and Piet Leibowitz, Aimy Kaiser, Max and Leah Cohen (who later focused on golf), Isaac van Gelderen, Chaim Sher, Joe Joffe and Isaac Sussman.